 In Germany, global PEO services–or entering into a co-employment relationship with a third-party HR service provider–requires significant paperwork from the company.
 The PEO will still need to have a legal AUG license or temporary agent license.
 German employment laws are strict.
 If the PEO service does not follow the correct legal protocol as a temporary agent, then the parent company will still be liable.

 As an alternative, companies can partner with a global third-party EOR (employer-of-record) service for their expansion.
-An EOR provider owns its local entities, which makes it easier for companies to run HR processes such as hiring, benefits, and payroll.
+An EOR provider owns its local entities and already has a German AUG license, which makes it easier for companies to run HR processes such as hiring, benefits, and payroll.
 It’s also a good option for companies looking to hire a small team in Germany, or businesses seeking a low-risk approach for testing out the new market.
 An EOR complies with local labor laws and make expanding your business is straightforward.

 Capital city: Berlin